Capillary/ecom-api-document/source/includes/_customer.md

 ```

-Creates a dummy access token for non-logged in user of the merchant store.
+Creates a dummy access token for a user who did not log in to the merchant store.
 No POST body is required for this API.

 ### Resource Information